 Key Description sources Source file paths or source file names to be copied to the target path.
-Without this option no files will be handled by ESM-Tools.
+Without this option r files will be handled by ESM-Tools.
 If targets option is not defined, the files are copied into the default target directory with the same name as in the source directory.
-In that case, if two files have the same name they are both renamed to end in the dates corresponding to their run (file_name.extension_YYYYMMDD_YYYYMMDD). files Links the general file tags (key) to the source elements defined in sources. files is optional If not present, all source files are copied to the target directory, and the source tags same as the ones in in_work and targets.
-If present, only the source files included in file will be copied (see the ECHAM forcing files example below). in_work Files inside the work directory of a run (<base_dir>/<experiment_name>/</experiment_name></base_dir> run_date1_date2/work) to be transferred to the target directory.
-This files copy to the target path even if they are not included inside the files option. in_work is optional. targets Paths and new names to be given to files transferred from the sources directory to the target di- rectory.
-A concised example is described in List Loops . targets is optional.
+In that case, if two files have the same name they are both renamed to end in the dates corresponding to their run (file_name.extension_YYYYMMDD_YYYYMMDD). files Links the general file tags (key) to the source elements defined in sources. files is If not present, all source files are copied to the target directory, and the source to the same as the ones in in_work and targets.
+If present, only the source files included in files will be copied (see the ECHAM forcing files example below). in_work Files inside the work directory of a run (<base_dir>/<experime< th=""></experime<></base_dir> run_date1_date2/work) to be transferred to the target directory.
+This files target path even if they are not included inside the files option. in_work is optional. targets Paths and new names to be given to files transferred from the sources directory to the target directory.
+A concised example is described in List Loops . targets is optional .